 24 guards protect it for 24 hours: The guard stands there holding onto a rope.
 For every hour, a different guard is appointed.
-So 24 guards change shift after every hour in 24 hours.
+So 24 guards change shifts after every hour in 24 hours.

 Each guard appointed for an hour has various tasks to perform.
 The guard must remain alert to the happening around.